Graduate School of Medical Sciences

 Early Start Program and Summer Rotation

 The focus areas of the ESP programming fall into three categories: Community Building, Academic Development, and Professional Development.
-IMSD Fellows participate in weekly meetings, professional development workshops, and social outings.
-By the end of the ESP, student participants will have formed a strong sense of community and feel more equipped to address their academic and professional endeavors as a collective and supportive network.
+IMSD Fellows will participate in professional development workshops and social outings.
+By the end of the ESP, student participants will have formed a strong sense of community and feel equipped to address their academic and professional endeavors as a collective and supportive network.

 Social Outings and the Esprit de Corps Community:

-As a part of the Weill Cornell IMSD, fellows will be integrated in the Esprit de Corps Program, a community-building program for 1st-year PhD students from diverse backgrounds.
+As a part of the Weill Cornell IMSD, fellows will be integrated with the Esprit de Corps program, a community-building program for 1st-year PhD students from Tri-I community.
 Esprit de Corps hosts monthly workshops and social events such as dinners, bowling, game nights, and mixers.

 Career Development and Leadership Training: